antarasi/electron-ollama/README.md

 [![npm version](https://img.shields.io/npm/v/electron-ollama)](https://npmjs.com/package/electron-ollama)

+## Why

+Because every extra installation step creates friction, bundling Ollama ensures a smooth, seamless experience.
+With **electron-ollama**, users skip the hassle of finding installers or running commands — no separate Ollama setup required.
+It detects existing Ollama instance or installs automatically if missing, so users simply open your app and it works.

 ## Features

 - 🛡️ **No conflict**: Works well with standalone Ollama server (skips installation if Ollama already runs)